Anthurium magnificum Indoor Care, Propagation, Problems and Solutions

 Watering

-Water Anthurium magnificum thoroughly during the growing season when the top 1-2 in. of soil feels dry to the touch and keep the soil consistently moist.
+Water Anthurium magnificum thoroughly during the growing season when the top 1-2 inches of soil feels dry to the touch and keep the soil consistently moist.

 Reduce watering in the cold season as growth is minimal to maintain the soil slightly moist but do not let it dry out completely.